 Triple Point Administration LLP (“TPAL”) is a regulated business with FCA number 456597.
-It is registered in England and Wales with number OC391352, and is registered with the ICO, number ZA049704.
+It is registered in England and Wales with company number OC391352, and is registered with the ICO, number ZA049704.

 Advancr Ltd is an Appointed Representative of Triple Point Investment Management which is authorised and regulated by the FCA.
 Advancr Ltd, company number 07586478, is registered with the ICO, number ZA171970.

-Triple Point Group 18 St Swithin’s Lane London
+Triple Point Group

-Telephone: 020 7201 8990 email: firstname.lastname@example.org
+Telephone: 020 7201 8990

-‘Personal Information’ is defined as any detail about you that can be used either on its own, or with other data, to personally identify you.
+Personal information is any detail about you that can be used either on its own, or with other data, to identify you.

-Personal data that we may hold include:
+Categories of personal data that we may hold may include:

 We use personal information for the following purposes:

-(a) A person’s consent (for example to send you direct marketing by e-mail);
+- A person’s consent (for example to send you direct marketing by e-mail);

-(b) Processing necessary for the performance of a contract with you;
+- Processing necessary for the performance of a contract with you;

-(c) Processing that is necessary for compliance with a legal obligation (for example, to comply with our reporting obligations to the Financial Conduct Authority)
+- Processing that is necessary for compliance with a legal obligation (for example, to comply with our reporting obligations to the Financial Conduct Authority)

-(d) Our legitimate interests (please see below for more information).
+- Our legitimate interests (please see below for more information).

 Personal information may be legally collected and used if it is necessary for a legitimate interest of the organisation using the data, as long as that interest is not overridden by the privacy rights of the individual whose data is being used.
-Triple Point’s legitimate interests include responding to solicited enquires, providing information, research, fraud prevention, credit checks, statistical analysis and employment and recruitment requirements.
+Triple Point’s legitimate interests include responding to solicited enquires, providing information, research, fraud prevention, credit checks, training and monitoring, statistical analysis and employment and recruitment requirements.

 Your data may be accessed by different parts of, or companies within, the Triple Point Group.